-If you’re reading this article, it’s a good bet that you have a radiating pain running down the back of your leg that just won’t go away.
+If you’re reading this article, it’s a good bet you have a radiating pain running down the back of your leg that just won’t go away.

 If what I’m about to tell you sounds familiar, don’t worry, help is on the way.

-I guarantee you that what you are about to read – and listen to – will likely be far different than what you have read or heard anywhere else!
+I guarantee you that what you are about to read – and listen to – will be far different than what you have read or heard anywhere else!

 LISTEN TO OUR ENTIRE SCIATICA TELESEMINAR RECORDING FOR FREE!

 JUST CLICK PLAY!

 Follow this simple, step-by-step plan and in days you can finally kiss your sciatic pain goodbye once and for all.

 First, let me tell you why today’s traditional treatment methods for sciatic nerve pain flat out miss the boat.

 The medical community remains so conditioned and focused on treating only the symptoms and trying to get in as many patients a day as possible that many are misdiagnosed and/or mistreated.

 In order to get rid of your sciatica you must first know what caused your pain.
 While sciatic pain is simply caused by pressure being placed on the sciatic nerve, one or more of these four causes are almost always the culprit: